-Everglades Restoration is contributing to the District's efforts of addressing the effects of climate change and sea level rise.
-The completed Comprehensive Everglades Restorations Plan's water storage projects will increase the District's ability to better manage anticipated extreme weather events while protecting communities and the environment.
+Ecosystem Restoration supports the District's efforts to increase resilience in the face of warmer temperatures, sea level rise and other climate change impacts.
+The Comprehensive Everglades Restorations Plan's water storage projects will increase the District's ability to better manage extreme wet and drought events for the benefit of communities and the environment.

-The restoration of freshwater flows, as the main Everglades Restoration goal, contributes to slow down saltwater intrusion, promoting more sustainable aquifer recharge rates, healthier freshwater habitats, estuaries and bays, enhanced water quality, more stable coast lines and reduced marsh dry outs.
+The restoration of beneficial freshwater flows, as the main Everglades Restoration goal, slows down saltwater intrusion, promoting more sustainable aquifer recharge rates, healthier freshwater habitats, estuaries and bays, enhanced water quality, more stable coast lines and reduced marsh dry outs.